Funding opportunity

 What we're looking for

-We are looking for outline applications to create new MRC CoREs that will support bold and ambitious research focused on a specific and defined challenge with the potential to prove transformative to biomedical research, health research or both within 14 years.
-Tackling such challenges will transform approaches to the prevention, early detection, diagnosis, and treatment of disease, improving health and wellbeing for all.
+MRC CoRE funding aims to tackle complex and interdisciplinary health challenges.
+MRC CoREs will support bold and ambitious research focused on a defined challenge.
+Tackling such challenges will be transformative to biomedical research, health research or both within 14 years, and will enhance approaches to the prevention, early detection, diagnosis, and treatment of disease, improving health and wellbeing for all.
+MRC CoREs will be beacons of excellence in research culture, equality, diversity and inclusion, leadership models and innovation.

 Applications can be from a single research organisation or in partnership across multiple organisations.
 Applications may include project partners.